kiran2918/Diabetic_Retinopathy/README.md

 assets/result.png (prediction result)

+📈 Final Summary for README :
+🧪 Model Performance

+Accuracy: 72.03% on test set (733 samples)

+Performs best in detecting No DR and Moderate DR

+Struggles with Severe and Proliferative DR due to class imbalance

+Model built with histogram-equalized retina images and a classical SVM classifier

 🛡️ Disclaimer
 This app is for educational and research purposes only.
 It is not a replacement for medical advice or diagnosis.